Short Research Article

 Psenocerus supernotatus (Say)1

-Total Number of Individuals (N)8
+Total number of individuals (N)8

-Species Richness (s)5
+Species richness (s)5

 Table 5.
 Cerambycid (Coleoptera: Cerambycidae) Species Captured in Bradner Preserve, 2008 (Western Wood County, OH).